xmg2024/Picture2Video/README.md

     <img src="https://github.com/user-attachments/assets/2cc030b4-87e1-40a0-b5bf-1b7d6b62820b" width="300">
 </p>

-# FramePack
+# P2V

 Official implementation and desktop software for ["Packing Input Frame Context in Next-Frame Prediction Models for Video Generation"](https://lllyasviel.github.io/frame_pack_gitpage/).

 Links: [**Paper**](https://arxiv.org/abs/2504.12626), [**Project Page**](https://lllyasviel.github.io/frame_pack_gitpage/)

-FramePack is a next-frame (next-frame-section) prediction neural network structure that generates videos progressively.
+P2V is a next-frame (next-frame-section) prediction neural network structure that generates videos progressively.

-FramePack compresses input contexts to a constant length so that the generation workload is invariant to video length.
+P2V compresses input contexts to a constant length so that the generation workload is invariant to video length.

-FramePack can process a very large number of frames with 13B models even on laptop GPUs.
+P2V can process a very large number of frames with 13B models even on laptop GPUs.

-FramePack can be trained with a much larger batch size, similar to the batch size for image diffusion training.
+P2V can be trained with a much larger batch size, similar to the batch size for image diffusion training.

 **Video diffusion, but feels like image diffusion.**

-# News

-**2025 May 03:** The FramePack-F1 is released.
-[Try it here.](https://github.com/lllyasviel/FramePack/discussions/459)

-Note that this GitHub repository is the only official FramePack website.
-We do not have any web services.
-All other websites are spam and fake, including but not limited to `framepack.co`, `frame_pack.co`, `framepack.net`, `frame_pack.net`, `framepack.ai`, `frame_pack.ai`, `framepack.pro`, `frame_pack.pro`, `framepack.cc`, `frame_pack.cc`,`framepackai.co`, `frame_pack_ai.co`, `framepackai.net`, `frame_pack_ai.net`, `framepackai.pro`, `frame_pack_ai.pro`, `framepackai.cc`, `frame_pack_ai.cc`, and so on.
-Again, they are all spam and fake. **Do not pay money or download files from any of those websites.**

 # Requirements